 Chief of Production Headquarters,

-We obtain many resources from the earth-water, food and clothing as well as raw materials such as rubber, resin, and metal.
-At the same time, we inflict damage on the earth through the emission of greenhouse gases and depletion resources as a result of overuse in our daily lives and business activities.
+We obtain many resources from the earth—water, food and clothing as well as raw materials such as rubber, resin, and metal.
+At the same time, we inflict damage on the earth through the emission of greenhouse gases and depletion of resources as a result of overuse in our daily lives and business activities.

 Contributing to Environmental Preservation Through All Our Business Activities

 The Toyoda Gosei Group formulated its 1st Environmental Action Plan in 1993 based on its environmental policy, and since that time has been actively confronting environmental issues.
 In February 2016, we announced our TG 2050 Environmental Challenge, which lays out our long-term goals, and formulated our 6th Environmental Action Plan, which establishes our action items and goals for the five years until 2020.
 These documents will guide our environmental protection activities moving forward.

-To achieve environmental management that meets the expectations of society, we have established regional headquarters in North America, China, and Asia and put in place a global system for regional management in four global centers.
-To accomplish the aims of our TG 2050 Environmental Challenge, we will conduct steady, Group-wide activities with a medium-term view until FY2030 in addition to the existing FY2020 targets.
+To carry out environmental management that meets the expectations of society, we have established environmental operations in the Americas, China, and Asia, and have put in place a global system for area management in these four global regions including Japan.
+The entire Toyoda Gosei Group will move ahead steadily with a view to 2030, the midpoint of our Environmental Challenge.

 1.Environmentally-friendly corporate activities